LostByteSoft/ShutdownReboot/README.md

 # ShutdownReboot

 A simple (exe) to reboot, shutdown, lock screen and sleep the computer.
-Compatibility: Windows
+Compatibility: Windows 7 8 10

-Put the exe where you want.
+Put the exe where you want and make a shortcut to desktop.

+The icons files must be in "C:\Program Files (x86)\Common Files" .

 For all programs ESCAPE key will abort.